MetaLint: Easy-to-Hard Generalization for Code Linting: Method Additional Details

 For RS-DPO sampling (in both CoT and non-CoT settings), we used the standard \textsc{MetaLint} instruction-following prompt with the SFT models.
 In contrast, for RS-SFT output sampling from the untrained model, we employed the expanded ``Baseline Inference Prompt'' described in Section~\ref{sec:appendix:method:baseline_inference_details}.

-\subsubsection{Training Hyperparameters and Computational Environment}
+\subsection{Training Hyperparameters and Computational Environment}

-We use the following hyperparameters for the SFT and DPO training experiments. \\ \textbf{SFT/RS-SFT hyperparameters:} \\ For both SFT and RS-SFT we fine-tune the \texttt{Qwen3-4B} model using \texttt{flash\_attention\_2} and \texttt{bfloat16} precision.
+\textbf{Python SFT/RS-SFT hyperparameters:} \\ We fine-tune the \texttt{Qwen3-4B} model using \texttt{flash\_attention\_2} and \texttt{bfloat16} precision.
 The model is trained for 2 epochs with a learning rate of 2e-5, cosine learning rate schedule, and a warmup ratio of 0.1.
 We use a maximum sequence length of 3000 tokens, a per-device batch size of 2, and gradient accumulation steps of 4.
 Gradient checkpointing is enabled to reduce memory usage, with non-reentrant mode.
 Evaluation is performed every 2000 steps, and checkpoints are saved at the same interval.
 Special tokens are manually handled in the chat template without automatic insertion.
 The training uses 12 preprocessing workers and is seeded with 42 for reproducibility.

-\textbf{RS-DPO parameters:} \\ We fine-tune the model using RS-DPO with \texttt{bfloat16} precision and a reward shaping parameter \(\beta = 0.1\).
+\textbf{Python RS-DPO parameters:} \\ We fine-tune the model using RS-DPO with \texttt{bfloat16} precision and a reward shaping parameter \(\beta = 0.1\).
 Training is performed for 1 epoch with a learning rate of 5e-7, cosine learning rate scheduling, and a warmup ratio of 0.1.
 We use a maximum input length of 3500 tokens, a per-device batch size of 2, and gradient accumulation steps of 4.
 Gradient checkpointing is enabled with non-reentrant mode to optimize memory usage.
 The optimizer is \texttt{AdamW}, and evaluation is conducted every 200 steps with checkpoints saved at the same interval.
 The training is seeded with 42 for reproducibility.

+\textbf{Java SFT hyperparameters:} \\ For Java experiments, we fine-tune \texttt{Llama-3.1-8B-Instruct} and \texttt{Llama-3.2-3B-Instruct} with \texttt{bfloat16} precision.
+Both models are trained for 2 epochs with a learning rate of 2e-5, cosine learning rate schedule, and warmup ratio of 0.1.
+We use a maximum sequence length of 3000 tokens, per-device batch size of 2, and gradient accumulation steps of 4.
+Gradient checkpointing (non-reentrant) is enabled.
+Evaluation and checkpoint saving occur every 5000 steps.
+Special tokens are manually handled in the chat template.
+Training is seeded with 42.

+\textbf{Java RS-DPO parameters:} \\ RS-DPO training is performed on \texttt{Llama-3.1-8B-Instruct} and \texttt{Llama-3.2-3B-Instruct} using \texttt{bfloat16} precision.
+Training runs for 1 epoch with a learning rate of 5e-7, cosine learning rate scheduling, and warmup ratio of 0.1.
+We use a maximum input length of 3500 tokens, a per-device batch size of 2, and gradient accumulation steps of 4.
+Gradient checkpointing (non-reentrant) is enabled.
+Evaluation and checkpoints are recorded every 200 steps.
+Reward shaping parameters vary across settings, with \(\beta \in \{0.1, 0.5, 1\}\).
+Seeds are fixed at 42 for reproducibility.